reachplc/digitalhub/content/plugins/backwpup/readme.txt

 = How do I restore a backup? =
 Up to now, there is no feature in BackWPup to restore a backup.
-You can follow [these instructions from the WordPress Codex](http://codex.wordpress.org/Restoring_Your_Database_From_Backup) or [this tutorial (also Codex)](http://codex.wordpress.org/WordPress_Backups) for more detailed information on cPanel, Plesk, vDeck and others.
+But we are eagerly working on a restore functionality, which is in beta right now.
+If you like to participate to test the restore feature, please [write an email](mailto:info@inpsyde.com).
+Meanwhile you can follow [these instructions from the WordPress Codex](http://codex.wordpress.org/Restoring_Your_Database_From_Backup) or [this tutorial (also Codex)](http://codex.wordpress.org/WordPress_Backups) for more detailed information on cPanel, Plesk, vDeck and others.

 = When I edit a job the Files tab loads forever. =